unoplatform/uno.toolkit.ui/doc/controls/SegmentedControls.md

 # Segmented Controls

+> [!TIP]
+> This guide covers details for `Segmented Controls` specifically.
+If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.

 ## Summary

 Represents a set of styles that can be used to customize the appearance of `TabBar` to be a Cupertino-themed segmented control.